 - The Complaints Officer must periodically report to the DGL about the Complaints handled.
 He or she may make recommendations to prevent Complaints or improve the Complaints Handling Procedure.

 Clause 9 Confidentiality and Personal Data Protection

 - All personal data is processed in full compliance with the Dutch Personal Data Protection Act (Wet bescherming persoonsgegevens).

 - Personal Data will be shared with third parties only with the express consent of the Subject of the Complaint or if there is another legitimate legal basis for sharing such data.

 Clause 10 No fees

-- DGLF does not charge the Complainant any fees for having the Complaints Officer handle a Complaint.
+- DGL does not charge the Complainant any fees for having the Complaints Officer handle a Complaint.